 I found this polyhedron by faceting the icosidodecahedron in such a way as to get twelve pentagons and twelve pentagrams as faces.
 Once I had done so, the result looked familiar, so I checked the uniform solids (a class of polyhedra I don’t yet know well), and found it there.
 Here is its dual, the medial rhombic triacontahedron.

-I used Stella 4d to make this.
-You may try this program for free at http://wwwsoftware3d.com/Stella.php.
+I used Stella 4d to make these; you can try it for free at this website.

 The faces of this polyhedron are twelve yellow regular star pentagons, twenty blue equilateral triangles, and thirty golden rectangles, shown in red.
 I used Stella 4d to make this, and you can try this program for free, at http://www.software3d.com/Stella.php.

 This non-convex polyhedron illustrates three related equations: 60 = (12)(5) — twelve sets of five yellow hexagons, 60 = (30)(2) — thirty pairs of red isosceles triangles, and 60 = (20)(3) — twenty sets of three yellow hexagons.

 For a second look at this polyhedron, I made the triangles invisible, and then put the rest of the model in “rainbow color mode.”